prestodb/prestorials/connecting Presto to data sources/connecting Presto to AWS Glue/readme.md

 5. If you don't see tables created for your data you may need to click the refresh circular arrow
 6. Open each of the tables created and verify that each column has been set to the correct data type
    1. AWS Glue tries its best to guess what the data for each field is but will typically default to string if it's unsure
-2. Edit the schema to correct any mistakes the Glue made
+7. Edit the schema to correct any mistakes the Glue made

-### Use the Presto CLI to query from an EMR Presto Cluster:
+## Use the Presto CLI to query from an EMR Presto Cluster

 If you setup [Presto running in AWS using EMR](https://github.com/prestodb/prestorials/tree/main/running%20Presto%20on%20cloud%20services/running%20Presto%20on%20AWS) then Presto is already configured to connect to Glue using the Hive connector.
 1. Use the following command to SSH into your EMR master node